tekknolagi/tekknolagi.github.com/_posts/2021-02-08-small-objects.md

 attractive now.
 You, the runtime writer, get to write a lot less assembly.
 And your computer gets to run a lot less code.

+Thanks for reading!
 Make sure to check out [the repo](https://github.com/tekknolagi/icdemo) and poke at the code.

 <hr style="width: 100px;" />
 <!-- Footnotes -->